 It is a symbiotic association between fungus and roots of higher plants or between fungus and gametophyte of lower groups of plants in which the associated fungus and host both are mutually benefitted.
 A. B. Frank was the first person who coined the term mycorrhiza in 1885.
 There are three types of mycorrhizae, such as a) Ectomycorrhiza b) Endomycorrhiza and c) Ectendomycorrhiza.
+After going through this chapter learners will be able to identify types of mycorrhizae found in roots of higher plants.
+They will be able to understand the agricultural role of mycorrhiza.

-3.6.1 Ectomycorrhiza
+7.1 Ectomycorrhiza